Parallel-NetCDF/PnetCDF/sneak_peek.md

   + File header extent area between end of header and first variable will be padded with null bytes if PnetCDF is configured with option `--enable-null-byte-header-padding`.
+  + Add AC_PROG_CPP in configure.ac to check whether `-E` option is required by the C preprocessor.
+  + Add a check for whether `m4` utility is available, and abort the configure if it is not.

 * Bug fixes
   + Fix ncmpidiff when comparing dimension names of 2 variables between files